 I’m very encouraged by the results to date.
 One client hired me because a customer died on the premises, and several employees tried to save the person's life without success.
 The incident caused a high degree of trauma to everyone involved.
 As an organizational mentor, I was able to apply a best practice called, Critical Incident Stress Debriefing, normally used in life and death situations with first responders, to help these employees express their feelings and integrate their experience.
 Another client - a closely-held partnership - engaged me to help with their merger.
 Bringing together two very different cultures and groups of individuals has a well-known, exceptionally high failure rate.
 By helping to shift the discussion from the functional aspects of the merger, the typical who, what, when and where, to the personal aspects by using the Enneagram assessment to create a new common language for the whole group, the newly merged organization now has a strong foundation of commonality and values on which to move forward together, successfully.

 The point here is things happen at work; things that have little to do with the service or product being sold, but have everything to do with the people providing or selling that service or product.
 Human beings are brilliant and creative and messy and challenging.
 When they come together in an organization, they bring it all with them.
-An organization's response can now be fundamentally different than the one-size-fits-all development pathway that's permeated business since Henry Ford first commented: "How come every time I need a pair of hands a whole person shows up?"
+An organization's response can now be fundamentally different than the one-size-fits-all professional development that's permeated business since Henry Ford first commented: "How come every time I need a pair of hands a whole person shows up?"

 And, please do continue to be brilliant and messy!
 Not only is it our true nature, it produces extraordinary results!